Azure/GPT-RAG/docs/AZDO-SETUP.md

 prod_client_id='<prod-sp-client-id>'
 ``` -->

+All commands below are run in a bash shell.

 ## 1. Create azd environments & Service Principals

 `cd` to the root of the repo.
-Create an azd environment per target environment, and configure the pipeline for each environment.
-Note that these environment names are reused as the GitHub environment names later.
+Before creating environments, define the environment names.
+Note that these environment names are reused as the Azure DevOps environment names later.

 ```bash
 dev_env='<dev-env-name>' # Example: dev